How to Download and Install Chrome OS

 The great thing about Chrome OS is that you don’t need to install it, and it doesn’t take any space on your hard drive.
 You can boot it right from the USB without installation, so your primary OS won’t be affected.
 You can set up your Chrome OS with a Google account and use it only for surfing the internet.

 If you’ve tested everything and found it to your satisfaction, then it’s time to install it.

 We’ve included this section to answer more of your questions about installing Chrome OS.

 Should I install Chrome OS Flex instead?

 Users can get early access to Chrome OS Flex using this link.
-It is a light weight and secure operating system that is designed to refresh older hardware.
-While it work well with a lot of devices and it’s certainly worth downloading, users should check the certified device list before downloading.
+It is a lightweight and secure operating system that is designed to refresh older hardware.
+While it works well with a lot of devices and it’s certainly worth downloading, users should check the certified device list before downloading.